History of gravitational theory: Plutarch, Pliny the Elder, and Claudius Ptolemy

 Greek philosopher Plutarch (c.
-46) attested the existence of Roman astronomers who rejected Aristotelian physics, "even contemplating theories of inertia and universal gravitation", and suggested that gravitational attraction was not unique to the Earth.
+46) attested the existence of Roman astronomers who rejected Aristotelian physics, "even contemplating theories of inertia and universal gravitation".
+In his work De facie in orbe lunae, he suggested that gravitational attraction was not unique to the Earth, but applied to other bodies such as the Sun and the Moon, which were held to attract the parts of which they are made.
+His conception of gravity as a tendency of parts to unite with their whole coincides with Nicolaus Copernicus’s account of gravity.
+He also proposed a thought experiment in which a heavy object falling through a tunnel in the Earth might either stop at the center or overshoot and oscillate, anticipating the medieval theory of impetus.

 The gravitational effects of the Moon on the tides were noticed by Pliny the Elder (23–79 AD) in his Naturalis Historia and Claudius Ptolemy (c.
 100) in his Tetrabiblos.

 Byzantine era

 John Philoponus

 In the 6th century AD, the Byzantine Alexandrian scholar John Philoponus proposed the theory of impetus, which modifies Aristotle's theory that "continuation of motion depends on continued action of a force" by incorporating a causative force which diminishes over time.
 In his commentary on Aristotle's Physics that "if one lets fall simultaneously from the same height two bodies differing greatly in weight, one will find that the ratio of the times of their motion does not correspond to the ratios of their weights, but the difference in time is a very small one".